17 Failed Fast-Food Chains From the '80s You Have to See

 After the movie came out, All-American Burger, which was only in the Los Angeles area, experienced a brief boom.
-Though there’s an unrelated restaurant of the same name in New York, the last real All-American Burger on Sunset Boulevard closed in 2010.
-According to Yelpers, it was going downhill.
+Though there's an unrelated restaurant of the same name in New York, the last real All-American Burger on Sunset Boulevard has since closed.
+According to Yelp reviewers, it was going downhill.
 But plenty of people are still nostalgic for this restaurant chain.
-“I used to eat here as a kid at lunchtime with my father,” one Yelper wrote.
-“Man, I miss this place.
-I wish it was still here.”
+"I used to eat here as a kid at lunchtime with my father," one Yelper wrote.
+"Man, I miss this place.
+I wish it was still here."

-Beefsteak Charlie’s has been a part of New York pop culture since it became a chain in the mid-1970s.
+Beefsteak Charlie's has been a part of New York pop culture since it became a chain in the mid-1970s.
 Every TV show based in the city, from Friends to Saturday Night Live, has joked about it for the last few decades.
 And any New York kid in the 1980s grew up loving this chain, thanks to its unlimited portions.
-You could have as much shrimp, salad, beer, and ribs as you wanted—all for under $20, according to Bklyner.
+You could eat as much shrimp, salad, beer, and ribs as you ever could have wanted—all for under $20, according to Bklyner.

-The name Sambo’s comes from a combination of the founders’ names: Sam Battistone and Newell F. Bohnett.
-However, it’s also a derogatory term directed toward African-Americans, which was part of the reason this chain restaurant eventually failed.
+The name Sambo's comes from a combination of the founders' names: Sam Battistone and Newell F. Bohnett.
+However, it's also a derogatory term used to refer to Black Americans, which was part of the reason this chain restaurant eventually failed.

 But it was already too late.
 Sambo's shut down by the middle of the decade.

 Ted N. Holmes founded Chicken George in 1979.
-His fried chicken joint quickly became one of the country’s largest minority-owned chains.
-A 1980 commercial famously featured many happy customers saying Chicken George was better than their wife’s or mom’s chicken.
-That’s pretty savage, but also compelling.
+His fried chicken joint quickly became one of the country's largest minority-owned chains.
+A 1980 commercial famously featured many happy customers saying Chicken George was better than their wife's or mom's chicken.
+And controversy makes for good business!

-According to the Washington Post, Holmes “understood marketing, especially to minority groups, but knew little about cash flow.”
+But according to The Washington Post, Holmes "knew little about cash flow," despite the restaurant's great marketing.
 That pitfall sadly brought Chicken George down in 1986, when Holmes filed for liquidation after falling into over $1.4 million in debt to private creditors and the IRS.
-Unfortunately, it didn’t matter how good the chicken tasted—the business met its untimely end to the dismay of fans everywhere.
+Unfortunately, it didn't matter how good the chicken tasted—the business met its untimely end to the dismay of fans everywhere.

-VIP’s was a 24-hour West Coast casual dining chain that got its start in Oregon in 1968.
-By 1981, over 50 of the restaurants had sprung up along freeways throughout Washington, California, Idaho, and Nevada, in addition to its Oregon locations.
+VIP's was a 24-hour West Coast casual dining chain that got its start in Oregon in 1968.
+By 1981, more than 50 VIP's locations had sprung up along freeways throughout Washington, California, Idaho, and Nevada, in addition to the Oregon locations.

-Doggie Diner was a staple in Northern California’s Bay Area in its heyday.
-If you’re from that neck of the woods, then you probably remember their seven-foot tall, rotating dachshunds in chef’s hats and bowties that stood outside each of the restaurants.
+Doggie Diner was a staple in Northern California's Bay Area in its heyday.
+If you're from that neck of the woods, then you probably remember the chain's seven-foot-tall, rotating dachshunds in chef's hats and bowties that stood outside each of the restaurants.

 The original Pioneer Chicken opened in 1961 next to a Pioneer Market, a grocery store chain in Los Angeles.
 It continued to grow throughout the '60s and '70s.

-But the chain got an extra boost in the 1980s, thanks to its spokesperson, now-defamed pro football player O.J.
+But the chain got an extra boost in the 1980s, thanks to its spokesperson, O.J.
 Simpson.
-At the start of the decade, you could get the “Chicken in the Basket” special for just 59¢.
+At the start of the decade, you could get the "Chicken in the Basket" special for just 59 cents.